richard-ui/b_fitness_store/README.md

 - As a Shopper, I want to be able to view my shopping bag and be able to update accordingly.

+- As a Shopper, I want to be able to view reviews of products.

+- As a Shopper, I want to be able to search reviews by specific product, date and rating.

 ### Admin goals:

 - As an Admin, I want to be able to add a new product.